 Second, medieval lordship was often not based in towns.
 Many manorial lords were resident in their one manor, or rotated between their few manors.
 The aristocracy lived at a grander scale, but similarly might live in one main seat, probably a castle in the country (or dominating a village or small town), and/or rotate between their other properties such as manor houses, castles, hunting lodges and town houses.
 (Continental European aristocracy may have more often had seats in the towns; I am less familiar with this.)

 Military force was often temporary, and when gathered together it was often based in or around a castle, rather than necessarily a town.
 The troops were composed in large part of feudal knights and their retinues and so when not gathered for war they dispersed to their various manors, mainly in the countryside.
-Later in the middle ages more and more soldiers were hired professionals, but their contracts were not permanent either, and they would move away in peacetime to find a profitable conflict (hopefully: out-of-work mercenaries could cause their own problems, as mentioned in my post on organised crime).
+Later in the middle ages more and more soldiers were hired professionals, but their contracts were not permanent either, and they would move away in peacetime to find a profitable conflict (hopefully: out-of-work mercenaries could cause their own problems, as mentioned in my post on organized crime).

 Third, town government was much more independent of aristocratic lords.
 Often a lord would own a town (especially if it was fairly small or new), but would allow the wealthier townsfolk to govern their own business affairs and civic administration as long as they paid agreed taxes.
 Other towns might have a royal charter and the townsfolk hold their land from the king.
 Town mayors were generally elected from among the townsfolk, rather than being appointed nobles.
 ‘Lord Mayor’ was a respectful title for the mayors of some of the greatest and most independent towns such as London; it did not denote that the mayor was of noble birth.